-Also, in our use, we are not doing something to others; we are doing something for ourselves.
+Also, we are not consciously doing something to others; we are doing something for ourselves when we use.

 A trained interventionist lets the family and friends vent about their anger, fear, and sometimes guilt.
-It isn’t that there is anything wrong with having these emotions, or that they can’t be discussed leading up to the intervention.
+There isn’t anything wrong with having these emotions and should be discussed leading up to the intervention.

 Write out the Feelings and Thoughts

-Having a written statement, often revised and reworked several times, is the norm.
+The norm has a written statement from each participant, often revised and reworked several times.
 These letters convey the love, concern, and how the relationship used to be before drugs and alcohol took over.
 How do these letters do this?
 By reinforcing the following:

-1. That the person still loves the addict, not the behaviors, the use, or the other self-defeating behaviors.
-It’s okay to be angry about the actions, just distinguish between the user and the acts.
+1. The person still loves the addict, not the behaviors, the use, or the other self-defeating behaviors.
+It’s okay to be angry about the actions; just distinguish between the user and the acts.

-2. The family and friends have grave concerns for the welfare of the addict, or in some cases, the children of the addict.
+2. Family and friends have grave concerns for the welfare of the addict and their children.

-4. How good the relationship used to be or remind them of their accomplishments when they were not using.
+4. How good the relationship used to be or remind them of their accomplishments when not using.